 In 2011, French researchers discovered that zinc helps cells destroy microbes such as E. coli by overloading them.
 Essentially, this poisons them, killing them off.
 Don’t worry though – the daily RDA for zinc is 7mg for women and 9.5mg for men.
 You’d have to consume at least 25mg a day for it to cause any problems.

 Zinc and the Common Cold

-Zinc has been shown to reduce the severity of the common cold in humans and possibly shorten its duration.
+Zinc has been shown to reduce the severity of the common cold in humans and possibly shorten its duration in certain studies.

 "Whether this is because of improved balance in immune function, similar to what we report with sepsis, remains to be proven but perhaps requires further study," Dr Knoell said.

 Zinc is an essential element that facilitates coordination of immune activation during the host response to infection.
 In a study by Dr Knoell, it was reported that zinc deficiency increases systemic inflammation, vital organ damage, and mortality in a small animal model of sepsis.

 A growing area of research is looking at how zinc reduces inflammation in the body.
 Inflammation has been linked to conditions such as heart disease, depression and dementia.

 A 2013 study by Ohio State University found that zinc is ‘lured’ into cells that fight infection, to help stop the immune system spiralling out of control.
 The scientists concluded that if there wasn’t enough zinc to support this response, then excess inflammation is triggered – potentially damaging cells and the body.